Anomic-cr/Anomic-cr/README.md

 - 🌱 I’m currently learning **Data science, Data Visualization**

-- 👨‍💻 All of my projects are available at [my git repos](https://github.com/Anomic-cr)
+- 👨‍💻 All of my projects are available on [my git repos](https://github.com/Anomic-cr)

 - 💬 Ask me about **Python, C, Data visualisation, numpy,mathematical optimization or anything that you might want to**